shlomif/what-you-should-know-about-automated-testing/README.md

 assert_equal(add(2, 2), 4, "2+2 == 4");
 ```

 This test will pass!
+However, the implementation is incomplete, so we should
-But we should write more tests:
+write more tests:

 ```
 assert_equal(add(0, 0), 0, "0+0 == 0");